AkashS0510/ai-code-review/README.md

    - **Why**: A modular architecture makes the system easier to maintain, test, and extend.
    - **How**: The codebase is organized into distinct modules such as `services`, `workers`, and `models`, each responsible for a specific aspect of the system.

-9. **Logging and Monitoring**:
-   - **Why**: Effective logging and monitoring are essential for debugging and ensuring system reliability.
-   - **How**: Logging is implemented at various levels (info, warning, error) to capture key events and errors.
-Future plans include integrating monitoring tools like Prometheus and Grafana.

 ---